 Interview with Daniel Burnick, Employment Lawyer in Alabama

-Recently, we had the pleasure of discussing the ins and outs of the legal profession with veteran employment attorney, Daniel Burnick of Sirote & Permutt, PC in Alabama and author of the Alabama Employment Law Blog.
+Recently, we had the pleasure of discussing the ins and outs of the legal profession with veteran employment attorney, Daniel Burnick of The Law Office of Daniel J. Burnik in Alabama and author of his own Employment Blog.
 In this interview, Daniel looks back over the years of his practice and reflects upon the reasons he chose employment law, his personal challenges with confrontation, and his very personal experiences with law school and the advice he presented to his two sons.

 What event or series of events led you to pursue employment law as your specialty?
 Please elaborate.